 In any case and whatever your insurer, do not hesitate to contact them for the terms and conditions of coverage in the event of the need for towing, for example.

 You can also call a locksmith to come get you out of that sticky situation quickly.
 An emergency locksmith close to your location will come to you and get you back into your car.
-Then, you’ll attend to the key later when your car is parked at a safer location.
+Then, you’ll attend to the car key replacement later when your car is parked at a safer location.

 3. Have your car keys redone